 "The best marketers are farmers, not hunters.
-Farmers plant, tend, plow, fertilize, weed & repeat.
+Farmers plant, tend, plough, fertilize, weed & repeat.
 Let someone else race around after shiny objects"

-Start with empathy to see a real need (not an invented one that gives reason for the business) - Has to improve the lives of the people you want to serve (care about most)
+Start with empathy to see a real need (not an invented one that gives reason for the business) - It has to improve the lives of the people you want to serve (care about most)